RoboDomo/robodomo-client/README.md

 especially on slower mobile type devices - having components mounted but not visible would mean a lot of extra MQTT subscriptions for information not used/rendered.

+# Quick Start

+To get RoboDomo and this client up and running, you will need to:
+1) Set up MQTT broker.
+We recommend using Mosca Docker container.
+2) Set up MongoDB.
+This will be used as backing store for Mosca.
+Use Docker container.
+3) Set up Smartthings MQTT Bridge.
+Instructions are in the MQTT Bridge repo.
+This is required only if you want to control SmartThings devices.
+Use the Docker image for MQTT Bridge as well.
+4) Start additional RoboDomo microservices (Docker) for devices you want to control.
+5) Edit Config.js to match your setup and to design the Dashboards and macros you want to present in the UI.
+6) in this repository, npm install and then npm start.
+This will run the React development server
+7) Point your browser at this host, port 3000.

+There is a [docker scripts](https://github.com/RoboDomo/docker-scripts) repository for RoboDomo.
+These are handy scripts for setting up and installing the MQTT broker, MQTT bridge, and the various microservices.
+It's relatively fast to edit those scripts to suit your needs (mostly MQTT host name env variable and devices env variable), and use those.